April 7, 2026

-Balancing Data Privacy with Fundraising Transparency: 3 Tips
+Balancing Data Privacy with Fundraising Transparency: 5 Tips

 Today’s nonprofit donors have come to expect total transparency when it comes to their gifts.
 They want to know how their donations are being used and ensure they are being used properly.
 Donors also presume that their data will remain safe and confidential when they contribute to your nonprofit.
 Balancing these two elements is crucial in maintaining donor confidence and trust.

 Because donors have justifiably high expectations for data privacy and transparency, your nonprofit must determine how best to describe your impact without exposing sensitive information.
-Donors are more likely to maintain or increase their loyalty to your organization if they understand that their information is secure and the outcomes of their financial support. retention.
+Donors are more likely to maintain or increase their loyalty to your organization if they understand that their information is secure and the outcomes of their financial support.
 In this guide, we’ll review how your organization can both secure donor trust and further stewardship efforts by balancing your approaches to both of these best practices.

 1. Understand & Abide by Data Privacy Regulations